1. Hobbies & Games

 • Metronome: Yes; from 32-280 BPM

-• Available Colors: Black (P85B) or silver (P85S)
+• Available Colors: Black or silver

-Keys & “Action”:
+Keys & “Action”

 The Yamaha P85 model is an excellent choice if you’re seeking the feel of an acoustic piano but don’t want to shell out thousands of dollars.
 The weighted hammer action gives a realistic feel to the board, and timbre changes depending on how hard a key is pressed, mimicking a real piano.

-Voices & Touch-Sensitivity:
+Voices & Touch-Sensitivity

-The 10 voices sound clear and realistic, and may be dual-layered.
+The 10 voices sound clear and realistic and may be dual-layered.
 Available tones are:

-• 2 Grand pianos; one concert grand and one with bright acoustics
+• 2 Grand Pianos: one concert grand and one with bright acoustics

-• 2 Pipe organs; one with three choirs for a Baroque sound, and one with a “coupler”
+• 2 Pipe Organs: one with three choirs for a Baroque sound, and one with a “coupler”

-• 2 Electric pianos; straight or dynamically sensitive
+• 2 Electric Pianos: straight or dynamically sensitive

-• 2 Harpsichords; straight, or layered with same voice an octave higher
+• 2 Harpsichords: straight, or layered with same voice an octave higher

 (no touch-sensitivity)